 While drying, use a brush to comb your dog’s hair.
 This step will not only speed up the drying, but also remove loose hair.
 It also prevents hair knots or mats where some bacteria stay.
 Furthermore, brushing also distributes healthy natural oil and promote a shiny coat.

 After bathing and thoroughly drying your dog, groomers will spray a few squirts of cologne or perfume.
 Like shampoos, they are not human fragrances and do not cause irritation.
 You can also purchase this from your local shop.
-Some of the preferred scents are baby powder and lavender.
+Some of the preferred scents are baby powder.
+Any organic non toxic type of spray will do.
+This one from Bodhi Dog is our favorite.
+Comes in 8 different scents.

 The finishing touches are also important when grooming your pet.
 A cotton ball is needed for cleaning the sensitive parts of your dog such as the ears.
 The cotton ball absorbs water, preventing the ears from getting infected.
-Groomers often use rubbing alcohol to clean the ears and eliminate the stench that is a sign of bacteria.
+Groomers often use rubbing alcohol to clean the ears.

 If you want to try this technique at home, you need to know what shampoo dog groomers use.
-Below are two of the brands that are most recommended by them.
+Below are two of the brands that are most recommended by groomers.

 This dog shampoo is made with all natural ingredients and has a biodegradable packaging.
 It has oatmeal and aloe vera ingredients to combat dog’s itchy and dry skin.
 It is also gentle and no-tear, making it safe for puppies as well.
 Most people like the product for its vanilla and almond extracts that lead to a beautiful, fresh, and good smelling dog.